reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 |Document|->|Row|
 |Field|->|Column|

 Any data we want to search or analyze is stored as a Document in an Index.
-In Spring Data we represent a Document in the form of a POJO and decorate it with annotations to define the mapping with a Elasticsearch Document.
+In Spring Data we represent a Document in the form of a POJO and decorate it with annotations to define the mapping with an Elasticsearch Document.

 Unlike a database, the text stored in Elasticsearch is first processed by various analyzers.
 The default analyzer splits the text by common word separators like space, and punctuation, and also removes common English words.